Trial permit and notification

 - This derogation is meant for trial-purposes.
-By completing and signing the application form the applicant declares that this is a trial.
-This derogation can only be used for biocidal products.
+By completing and signing the application form the applicant declares that the derogation is meant as a prerequisite to conduct a trial.
+This derogation can only be used for biocidal products;

-- The risk for human and environment should be restricted.
+- The risk for humans and environment should be restricted;

 - The trial cannot be started before the date stated in the decision and until the Ctgb has been informed about the trial locations.
 The start point of the trail is the point in time when the product is actually used.
 The applicant is allowed to start the trial when the approval of the Ctgb has been received and the Ctgb has been informed about the trial location.

-- When trials are outsourced to research institutions, research centers, other firms or persons, then this institutions, firms or persons always need a copy of the permit from the holder of the permit.
+When trials are outsourced to research institutions, research centres, other firms or persons, then this institutions, firms or persons always need a copy of the permit from the holder of the permit.

 Instructions for submission